pnkraemer/tornadox/docs/tutorial_notebooks/getting_started.md

 ```

 Next, we choose a solver.
 There are a couple of suggestions.
-For example, let us solve the ODE for the terminal value and use the Kronecker EK0 (the most efficient solver we have).
+For example, let us solve the ODE for the terminal value and use the EK1.

 Solvers are tuples of an `init_fn` and a `perform_step_fn`, similar to how [optax](https://github.com/deepmind/optax) handles optimisers, and [blackjax](https://github.com/blackjax-devs/blackjax) handles samplers.
 The `perform_step_fn` has error estimation and calibration baked into the implementation.